 Three weeks later, Dawkins returned to the backboard-breaking business.
 In a home game against the San Antonio Spurs, Philly guard Doug Collins found Dawkins under the hoop.
 Dawkins cocked it back and ended the poor backboard and rim in one clean swing.
 This dunk's name was simpler: "Get-Out-of-the-Waying, Backboard-Swaying, Game-Delaying, If-You-Ain't-Grooving-You-Best-Get-Moving Dunk."

-The dunks caused enough damage and game delay that the NBA threatened fines and suspensions for broken backboards.
-They implemented the breakaway rims we see today.
+The dunks caused enough damage and game delay that the NBA threatened fines — as much as $5,000 each time — and suspensions for broken backboards.

 This man was an adjective savant.
 It's the first thing they teach in Interplanetary Funkmanship 101 on planet Lovetron, Dawkins' alleged home.